IamTaio/EasyTech-E-commerce-application/README.md

 - Mock Payment system
 - Allow the user to search for a specific item and add it to favorites or cart

+# NOTE
+  The zip contains all files from the project